starlitnightsky/Blog_Django/README.md

 ## Description

-A clone of a personal blog using Django
+A clone of a text blog something like medium.com using Django Framework